 Create a new material for the rectangle or apply an existing one.
 Once you've added a material to a rectangle, you can add textures and color to the material to change the appearance of the rectangle in the scene.

-When the boxes are checked next to Front Camera and Back Camera the rectangle will be visible through both the front and back camera on a device.
+When the boxes are selected next to Front Camera and Back Camera the rectangle will be visible through both the front and back camera on a device.

-When the boxes are checked next to Preview and Capture the rectangle will be visible both before the person using your effect is capturing a video and during capture.
+When the boxes are selected next to Preview and Capture the rectangle will be visible both before the person using your effect is capturing a video and during capture.